Darren McCaughan: Professional career

+Seattle Mariners

-McCaughan signed with Seattle and made his professional with the Rookie-level Arizona League Mariners, going 0–1 with a 3.75 ERA in 12 innings.
-He spent the 2018 season with the Modesto Nuts of the Class A-Advanced California League, where he pitched to a 6–10 record and a 3.05 ERA in 25 starts and was named an All-Star.
-He also made one spot start for the Tacoma Rainers of the Class AAA Pacific Coast League in June.
-He began 2019 with the Arkansas Travelers of the Class AA Texas League, with whom he was named an All-Star alongside earning the title of Texas League Pitcher of the Year after going 7–5 with a 2.89 ERA over 17 starts.
+The Seattle Mariners drafted McCaughan in the 12th round of the 2017 MLB draft.
+He signed with Seattle and made his professional with the Rookie-level Arizona League Mariners, going 0–1 with a 3.75 ERA in 12 innings.
+He spent the 2018 season with the Modesto Nuts of the High-A California League, where he pitched to a 6–10 record and a 3.05 ERA in 25 starts and was named an All-Star.
+He also made one spot start for the Tacoma Rainiers of the Triple-A Pacific Coast League in June.
+He began 2019 with the Arkansas Travelers of the Double-A Texas League, with whom he was named an All-Star alongside earning the title of Texas League Pitcher of the Year after going 7–5 with a 2.89 ERA over 17 starts.
 In July, he was promoted to Tacoma, going 0–6 with an 8.09 ERA over nine starts.

 McCaughan did not play a minor league game in 2020 due to the cancellation of the minor league season caused by the COVID-19 pandemic.
 He returned to Arkansas to begin the 2021 season, now members of the Double-A Central.
 After one start, he was promoted to Tacoma, now a part of the Triple-A West.
 On July 21, 2021, McCaughan was selected to the 40-man roster and promoted to the major leagues for the first time.
 He made his MLB debut that day pitching in relief against the Colorado Rockies, throwing five innings in which he gave up no hits and one earned run while walking three batters.
-On October 22, the Mariners outrighted him to Tacoma.
+He made two appearances for Seattle, working to a 8.00 ERA with 2 strikeouts.
+On October 22, the Mariners removed him from the 40-man roster and sent him outright to Tacoma.

+In 2022, McCaughan made 28 starts for Tacoma, posting an 8-9 record and 4.55 ERA with 141 strikeouts in 154.1 innings pitched.
+He was assigned to Tacoma to begin the 2023 season.

+On April 11, 2023, McCaughan had his contract selected to the active roster.
+In three appearances for Seattle, he recorded a 5.40 ERA with 10 strikeouts across 5 innings of work.
+McCaughan was designated for assignment on February 7, 2024, following the waiver claim of Canaan Smith-Njigba.

+Miami Marlins

+On February 9, 2024, Seattle traded McCaughan to the Miami Marlins for cash considerations.
+He was optioned to the Triple-A Jacksonville Jumbo Shrimp to begin the 2024 season.
+McCaughan made one appearance for Miami, surrendering eight runs on nine hits with two strikeouts across 4 2/3 innings against the Oakland Athletics.
+He was designated for assignment by the Marlins on May 5.

+Cleveland Guardians

+On May 9, 2024, Miami traded McCaughan to the Cleveland Guardians for cash considerations.
+In two games for Cleveland, he allowed six runs on nine hits with one strikeout across six innings pitched.
+Cleveland designated him for assignment on June 30.